Retainage Progress billing AIA-style pay apps

 How PayAppPro handles retainage for you

-PayAppPro is built for AIA-style pay apps, so retainage isn’t an afterthought — it’s built into the workflow:
+PayAppPro is built for AIA-style pay apps, so retainage isn’t an afterthought — it’s built into the workflow.
+If you're managing retainage manually today, AIA billing software can help you track retainage accurately across every pay period without spreadsheet drift.

 • Set retainage once (project level)